mirarr-app/awesome-omarchy/README.md

 [Omarchy Cleaner](https://github.com/maxart/omarchy-cleaner) - An interactive shell script to remove unwanted default applications and webapps from Omarchy installations with a clean, visual interface.

+[OMA Clipboard Manager](https://github.com/YuriRCosta/oma-clipmanager) - A beautiful and efficient clipboard manager for Hyprland with image preview support using kitty, fzf, and cliphist.

 [Omarchy Display Tools](https://github.com/daurydicaprio/omarchy-monitor-toggle) - A robust suite of tools for Omarchy/Hyprland to manage monitor power via keyboard shortcuts and laptop lid events.

 [omarchy-hibernate](https://github.com/aserper/omarchy-hibernate) -  A small script that enables hibernation on Omarchy.